 The dissertation will be a substantial piece of original research representing an original scholarly contribution to the knowledge of the field.
 A dissertation in the Clinical Child Psychology Program must be based on original, empirical investigation.
-The dissertation project must be directed (chaired) by a faculty member of the Graduate Faculty listed by the CLAS Committee on Graduate Affairs (COGA) as a "core faculty" of the Clinical Child Psychology Program.
-The dissertation oral examination committee will be composed of the chair plus four additional members.
+The dissertation project must be directed (chaired) by a core faculty member of the Clinical Child Psychology Program.
+The dissertation oral examination committee will be composed of the chair plus three additional members.
 All members of the committee must be members of the Graduate Faculty.
-Three members of the five person committee must be listed by the CLAS Committee on Graduate Affairs (COGA) as "core faculty" of the Clinical Child Psychology Program.
-One member of the committee must be outside of the two departments affiliated with the Clinical Child Psychology Program (Applied Behavioral Science; Psychology) as the representative of GS.
-The remaining member of the five must hold a minimum of Graduate Faculty status within KU and can be affiliated with any unit.
+Two members of the four person committee must be core faculty members of the Clinical Child Psychology Program.
+One member of the committee must be outside of the Department of Clinical Child Psychology as the representative of GS.
+Co-chairs are acceptable provided that the above criteria are met.